chenxiex/osfs00/README.rst

 Operating System From Scratch
 =============================
 This fork aims to use qemu on a modern x64 system instead of bochs.
+This work is still in progress, with the newest progress in Step 02.

 This is not one project.
 This is a project series.